 The CLC Server Command Line Tools provide a command line client for CLC Server solutions1.1.
-Using this client, tasks can be started on CLC Servers, including bioinformatics analyses, data import and export, and utility data operations such as moving, renaming, and deleting data on the server.
+Using this client, tasks can be started on CLC Servers, including bioinformatics analyses, data import and export, and utility data operations such as moving, renaming, and deleting data.
+Some data and maintenance related tasks can only be carried out by users in the admin group, such as emptying all users' recycling bins or installing plugins.

 The CLC Server Command Line Tools is particularly well suited for work on production environments.
 Automation and consistency are well supported through inclusion of CLC Server Command Line Tools commands in scripts and the use of standard system tools for scheduling tasks.